-In 1572 Elizabeth I was exhorted by her bishops to set aside 'foolish pitie' and consent to the execution of her Catholic cousin, Mary Queen of Scots, and in a sermon preached later that decade Edwin Sandys insisted that the magistrate must not recoil from shedding the blood of idolaters since the Almighty had commanded that false prophets should be judicially executed.
+In 1572 Elizabeth I was exhorted by her bishops to set aside 'foolish pitie' and consent to the execution of her Catholic cousin, Mary Queen of Scots, and in a sermon preached later that decade Edwin Sandys insisted that the magistrate must not recoil from shedding the blood of idolaters since the Almighty had commanded that false prophets should be judicially executed.18

 As it appears from the above, being a Catholic ruler in a Protestant country like Scotland was by no means a life insurance in the sixteenth century.
 Yet, if this Catholic ruler fled Scotland to seek the assistance of her Anglican cousin, the result was much the same: England was still a far cry from the ideas of tolerance as expressed later by John Locke's famous Essay concerning toleration.
-It is interesting to observe that whilst even the rulers in England and Scotland were not always safe if the majority of the country's population belonged to a different belief (see the plots against Elizabeth also), during the very same historical period between 1540 and 1604 - save for the last few years of János Zsigmond's rule until 1571 - the predominantly Protestant Transylvania had none but Catholic rulers.
-Moreover, the last Catholic ruler, Zsigmond Báthory (1588-1602) was recalled and re-elected by the mainly Protestant Transylvanian nobility by no less than three times.
+19 It is interesting to observe that whilst even the rulers in England and Scotland were not always safe if the majority of the country's population belonged to a different belief (see the plots against Elizabeth also), during the very same historical period between 1540 and 1604 - save for the last few years of János Zsigmond's rule until 1571 - the predominantly Protestant Transylvania had none but Catholic rulers.
+Moreover, the last Catholic ruler, Zsigmond Báthory (1588-1602) was re-elected by the mainly Protestant Transylvanian nobility by no less than three times.

-At this point we do not intend to lengthen our presentation with the obviously similar examples of the German (or Holy Roman) Empire, of Italy, as well as of the Scandinavian countries, thus proceeding to Switzerland and into the very heart of Calvinism: Geneva.
+Without lengthening this presentation with the obviously similar examples of the German (or Holy Roman) Empire and of Italy, and to some extent the Scandinavian countries20 let us proceed to Switzerland, into the very heart of Calvinism: Geneva.